Last Updated on April 29, 2022

 Ice Fishing Techniques for Catching Bass

-The most popular technique for catching bass in the ice is called a “pop and drop.”
+The most popular bass fishing technique on the ice is called a “pop and drop.”
 You might have heard it called something else, but this is the strategy I use, and it’s paid off plenty of times.

 It’s very simple.
 All you need to do is drop your jig in the water and let it fall to the bottom.
 Lift your rod tip about eight or nine inches and let it drop again.
 You want to keep doing this about 30 times and if you don’t get a hit after that, try slowing it down and speeding it up.